brootaylor/brootaylor-v3/src/_content/landings/bookmarks.md

 ---
 title: "Bookmarks"
 # Populates the `meta description` for a page
-summary: "Links to articles, websites, videos and various online resources &mdash; technical and non-technical.
-Quite a few of them offer perspectives I appreciate."
+summary: "Links to articles, websites and videos I've enjoyed and found interesting &mdash; (technical and non-technical).
+As well as a bunch of web tools and resources."
 # Populates the opening / `lead` text on a page
 lead:
-  - "Links to articles, websites, videos and various online resources &mdash; technical and non-technical.
-Quite a few of them offer perspectives I appreciate."
+  - "Links to articles, websites and videos I've enjoyed and found interesting &mdash; <em>(technical and non-technical)</em>.
+As well as a bunch of web tools and resources."

 bodyClass: "bookmarks-home"